hooksw/konify/README.md

 # Konify

+> The name comes from kotlin, construct, notify

-Konify is a library inspired by [Solid] and [Compose] for building reactive Android, iOS, and web UIs using Kotlin.
+Konify is a fast, compact, and highly scalable library inspired by [Solid] and [Compose] for building reactive Android, web and iOS using Kotlin.

-**Konify is  not ready for production.**
+**It is currently in the design phase.**

-### Differences from Compose
+#### Differences from Compose

 [Compose] is amazing, but there are still the following problems:

-* there are performance issues in some cases, mostly related to some unnecessary recomposition.
+* there are performance issues in some cases, mostly related to unnecessary recompositions.
+* need to mark stable everywhere.
-* Compose UI cannot be used in web dom, and kotlin/wasm is new and experimental which not ready for production.
+* Compose UI cannot be used in web dom.

 so we plan to do somethings like:

-* builds the UI tree at once, no need to diff with different ui states.
-* wraps native UI element, just like what react native do to avoid implement the complicated render part and keeps UI native.
-* writes like Compose to simplify development
+* writes like Compose, works like native view elements and avoid recompositions.

-### Documentation
+* keep scalability so that we can adapt it to other scenes (such as rendering engines like Skia)

+## Determined parts

 #### overview